DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/15-Processing-Top-Level-Domains/Public-Suffix.md

 ____________________________________
 # Public-Suffix
 ## Processing Public-Suffix List.
-## Checking If Multiple Sources
+## The Source In The File To Download Is
 ## Setting Temporary Parsing Variables
-## Checking If Multiple Sources
 ## The Source In The File To Download Is
-## The Source In The File To Download Is
-## Checking If Multiple Sources
 ## Checking For HTTPS
 ## Checking For HTTPS
-## The Source In The File To Download Is
+## Checking If Multiple Sources
 ## Checking For Existing Mirror File
 ## Checking For Existing Mirror File
-## Checking For HTTPS
+## The Source In The File To Download Is
 ## Pinging Source To Check Host Availability
 ## Pinging Source To Check Host Availability
+## Checking For HTTPS
 ## Checking For Existing Mirror File
 ## Pinging Source To Check Host Availability
 ## Checking If List Updated Online
 ## Determining Download Attempt
+## Checking If List Updated Online
 ## Attempting To Download List
+## Determining Download Attempt
 ## Checking If List Updated Online
-## Checking If List Updated Online
+## Attempting To Download List
 ## Determining Download Attempt
-## Determining Download Attempt
 ## Attempting To Download List
-## Attempting To Download List
 ## Checking File Size
 ## Checking File Size
 ## Attempting Creation Of Mirror File
 * Public-Suffix List Was An Empty File After Download.
-Sun Feb 18 00:20:17 MST 2024
+Mon Feb 19 00:20:17 MST 2024
 ## Clearing Temp Vars
 ## Attempting Creation Of Mirror File
 ## Clearing Temp Vars